tonisidneimc/PyLox/README.md

 ## PyLox
-An for-study-purposes implementation of the interpreter in Python, to the __Lox__ scripting language, based on the *__[Crafting Interpreters](https://craftinginterpreters.com)__* book.
+A Python implementation, for study purposes, of an interpreter for the *__Lox__* scripting language, based on the *__[Crafting Interpreters](https://craftinginterpreters.com)__* book.

 ### Prerequisites
 To run this Lox interpreter, it is necessary to have a version of python **_3.5.x_** or higher, installed and properly configured on your virtual machine.
-You can check your installed **_python3_** version number, by simply typing at the command prompt:
+You can check your installed **_Python3_** version's number, by simply typing at the command prompt:
 ```
 $ python3 --version
 ```
-If any error, please consult the [Python documentation](https://docs.python.org/3/using/index.html) to proceed to the Python setup guide.
+If any error or a lower version, please consult the [Python documentation](https://docs.python.org/3/using/index.html) to proceed to the Python setup guide.

 ### Running Tests

-The Lox interpreter needs to obtain the source code from a given file or from a command prompt, line by line.
 To run your Lox script in an interative prompt mode, type:
 ```
 $ python3 PyLox.py